IntelLabs/OSCAR/README.md

 make run_ucf101_submission
 ```

+## Contributing
+External contributions are not being accepted and pull requests will not be accepted.

 ## Acknowledgements
 This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001119S0026.